Nuances of Technique for Far Lateral Osteotomy

 - Extradural clival lesions, such as chordomas, chondrosarcomas, metastases, or glomus jugulare tumors (the former two tumors are best approached through the transnasal endoscopic corridor).

-Figure 1: This predominantly ventral foramen magnum meningioma was resected through the conservative condylectomy approach described below (upper images).
-The postoperative computed tomography scan (left lower image) demonstrates the minimal extent of condylectomy necessary.
+Figure 1: This predominantly ventral foramen magnum meningioma was resected through the far lateral (conservative condylectomy) approach described below (upper images).
+The postoperative computed tomography scan (left lower image) demonstrates the minimal if any extent of condylectomy necessary.
 The vertebral artery was mobilized laterally as it entered the dura via the dural retention sutures.
 The intraoperative photo (right lower image) shows the generous exposure toward the anterior dura at the craniospinal junction and the final resection result.
 Extra-axial pathologies create ample amount of operative space upon their decompression.

 Magnetic resonance (MR) imaging demonstrates the rostral-caudal extent of the tumor and guides the size of the suboccipital craniotomy.
 In addition, the ventral-lateral location of the lesion dictates the necessary extent of condylectomy.
 Brainstem and spinal cord edema and tumor calcification indicate pial invasion and correlate with development of postoperative neurologic decline since some degree of pial manipulation is necessary to mobilize the tumor.
 In these cases, a subtotal resection, while leaving a thin sheet of the tumor on the pia and surrounding vessels to protect the perforators, is recommended.
 Encasement of vessels and infiltration of the tumor into the jugular foramen (encasement of cranial nerves) are other indications for subtotal resection.